sunnypatel165/c2c2018/Session03/README.md

 	return -1
 ```
 #### <a name="binarySearch"></a>Binary Search:
-When the input data is sorted, we can use some optimisation instead of traversing the entire array.
+When the input data is sorted, we can use some optimisation, instead of traversing the entire array.
-Begining with the middle of the array, in each iteration we see whether the current mid is greater than, less than or equal to the element being serached.
+Beginning with the middle of the array, in each iteration we see whether the current mid is greater than, less than or equal to the elementToBeFound.

 If the middle element is smaller than the elementToBeFound, then the elementToBeFound will be in the right half.
 If the middle element is greater than the elementToBeFound, then the elementToBeFound will be in the left half.